suguni/SFIP/README.md

-SFIP
+Scala for the Impatient
 ====

-Scala for the Impatient
+My answers to the exercises